inner-clarity/InnerSight/docs/en/emotional_blackmail.md

 - Contributes to subjective well-being
 - Does not interfere with relationship capacity

 ...then it **does not constitute pathology**, regardless of its external appearance.
-Coercion in these cases lacks clinical and ethical foundation.
+Conditioning belonging on its abandonment lacks clinical and ethical foundation.

 ---